Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 - Them that despitefully use you (your enemies): Luke 6:28
 - All the saints: Ephesians 6:18
-- The sick: James 5:14 (church elders praying; for those you know personally) -One for another (bearing each other's burdens): James 5:16 -For all men, kings, and those in authority: I Timothy 2:1-4 115
+- The sick: James 5:14 (church elders praying; for those you know personally)
+- One for another (bearing each other's burdens): James 5:16
+- For all men, kings, and those in authority: I Timothy 2:1-4
--For daily needs: Matthew 6:11
+- For daily needs: Matthew 6:11
--For wisdom: James 1:5
+- For wisdom:
+>'But if any of you lacks wisdom, let him ask of God, who gives to all generously and without reproach, and it will be given to him.'
+(James 1:5)
+- God will give you a lot of wisdom and he won't ciriticize you for not having it previously if you ask him for it
--For healing: James 5:14-15
+- For healing: James 5:14-15
--For forgiveness: Matthew 6:12
+- For forgiveness: Matthew 6:12
--For God's will and Kingdom to be established: Matthew 6:10 -For relief from affliction: James 5:13
+- For God's will and Kingdom to be established: Matthew 6:10 -For relief from affliction: James 5:13